King-James-II/backend-nodejs-capstone-final/README.md

 ## Tasks Accomplished

+- Created an endpoint to update user credentials in the database (`/update`) in `authRoutes.js`
+- Handled authentication by including JWT token generation
+- Handled errors and structured responses in the server environment during and after an update

+## Previous Tasks Accomplished:
 - Created an endpoint to login a user (`/login`) in `authRoutes.js`
 - Handled authentication by including JWT token generation
 - Handled errors and structured responses in a server environment

-## Previous Tasks Accomplished:
 - Created a new file `authRoutes.js` and added an endpoint `/register` to register a user.
 - Handled authentication by including JWT token generation.
 - Handled errors and structured responses in a server environment.